A Class of Spatially Correlated Self-Exciting Models: Burglaries in Chicago

 \section{Burglaries in Chicago}

 As a case study we consider a statistical model for burglaries in the south side of Chicago during 2010-2015 using crime data from the city of Chicago.
 As Chicago is one of the most racially and socio-economically segregated cities in America, we consider only the southside, a relatively racial and socio-economic homogeneous region depicted in figure \ref{fig:SouthSide}.
 We aggregated the number of burglaries by Census block group and by month.
 Within the south side of Chicago there are 552 census block groups resulting in a spatial domain of $\boldsymbol{s_i} \in \{\boldsymbol{s_1},\cdots,\boldsymbol{s_{552}}\}$ and temporal domain of $t \in \{1,2,\cdots,72\}$.
-The neighborhood structure we used in the analysis was $\boldsymbol{s_i}$ and $\boldsymbol{s_j}$ were considered neighbors of the census blocks associated with the locations shared a border.
+Two locations, $\boldsymbol{s_i}$ and $\boldsymbol{s_j}$, were considered neighbors when they shared a border.

-While the racially homogeneity eliminates some sources of socio-economic variability in the data, it does not eliminate all of it.
+While the geographic restriction to South Chicago eliminates some sources of socio-economic variability in the data, it does not eliminate all of it.
 To account for this, we further consider covariates that address unique socio-economic and population characteristics for each region.
+Specifically, we consider population, percentage of young males, per capita income, and percent unemployed.
 Unemployment, for example, has long been shown to have a relationship with crime, see e.g. \cite{britt1994crime} and \cite{raphael2001identifying}, the later showing property crime in particular has a strong relationship with unemployment.

 All potential covariates were obtained from the U.S. Census Tiger data available at \href{https://www.census.gov/geo/maps-data/data/tiger-data.html}{https://www.census.gov/geo/maps-data/data/tiger-data.html}.
 The maximum number of burglaries in a month in a census block for this subset of the city is 17.
 The variance to mean ratio in the data is 1.8, suggesting there is some overdispersion in the data.
 There is both temporal and spatial clustering as evident by the average lag-one autocorrelation, .32, and the Moran's I statistic of .20.
 There is a clear seasonality trend in the data as well as a general downward trend from 2010-2015.
+This is not surprising and is consistent with previous findings in burglaries as seen in \cite{zhuang2019semiparametric}.
 In order to account for this we preprocessed the data to remove the seasonality effect and the trend prior to estimating the impact of the spatial covariates and the process covariates.